deakjahn/flutter_theming_howto/README.md

 Basically, that's it.
 You have a themed app that gets its color palette automatically from a few provided base colors, spreads its centralized theming to all the widgets used throughout the app to ensure a consistent look.
 It reacts to the system theme change automatically, on the fly.
 It starts perfectly, without flickering.
-The only element still missing is a way for the user to change the theming at will.
+The only element still missing is a way for the user to change the theme at will.

+You're not limited to the two base themes.
+You can create as many as you like if you allow the user to select and you modify `ThemeManager` to always provide the current one.

 ## User settings